Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-This course is intended for students who plan to enter an office environment or run their own business after graduation.
-This course builds on skills learned in Computer Essentials but not covered in the Language Arts curriculum.
-Applications covered include Microsoft Office Suite and Adobe InDesign.
+Prerequisite: Computer Essentials (or equivalent for transfer students) | Intended for students who plan to enter an office environment or run their own business after graduation, this course builds on skills learned in Computer Essentials but not covered in the Language Arts curriculum.
+Applications covered include the Microsoft Office Suite and Adobe Photoshop.
+Strong emphasis is placed on word processing and using functions in spreadsheets.

 Computer Essentials *